 It is important to note that creating these leagues demands significant effort and complex calculations.
-Given that this work's aim is to form groups where the entities are comparable, the direct outcome of the bi-clustering method does not yield an exact institutional ranking but leagues with varying numbers of entities.
+Given that this work aims to form groups where the entities (HEIs or HESs) are comparable, the direct outcome of the bi-clustering method does not yield an exact institutional ranking but leagues with varying numbers of entities.
 The ranks of entities within these groups are inexact.